 Lexicon received an upfront payment of \$36.0 million and research funding of \$30.0 million in the initial three years of the agreement, or the target function discovery term.
 This funding was in consideration for access to Lexicon's technology and infrastructure and for Lexicon's production and specified phenotypic analysis of knockout mice in support of the target function discovery portion of the alliance.
 Bristol-Myers Squibb extended the target discovery term of the alliance in May 2006 for an additional two years in exchange for \$20.0 million in additional research funding over the two year extension, which commenced in January 2007.
 This additional funding is in consideration for additional research and phenotypic analysis of knockout mice which supplements the phenotypic analysis conducted in the initial target function discovery term.
 Lexicon will also receive clinical and regulatory milestone payments for each drug target for which Bristol-Myers Squibb develops a drug under the alliance.
 Lexicon will earn royalties on sales of drugs commercialized by Bristol-Myers Squibb.
 The party with responsibility for the clinical development and commercialization of drugs resulting from the alliance will bear the costs of those efforts.
 The original upfront payment of \$36.0 million and research funding of \$30.0 million was recognized over the initial estimated period of service of three years.
-The additional research funding of \$20.0 million is being recognized over the two additional years subject to the extension, beginning in January 2007.
+The additional research funding of \$20.0 million is being recognized over the estimated performance period of two and one-half additional years subject to the extension, beginning in January 2007.
+Lexicon recorded a change in estimate that increased net loss and net loss per share by \$1.7 million and \$0.01 per share, respectively, in the year ended December 31, 2008 due to an increase in estimated performance period of this extension.